-The Student Support Services program is one of three TRiO programs originally funded under the Higher Education Act of 1965 whose objective is to help students overcome class, social, and cultural barriers to complete their college education.
+The Student Support Services program is one of three TRIO programs originally funded under the Higher Education Act of 1965 whose objective is to help students overcome class, social, and cultural barriers to complete their college education.
 The program provides services for up to 160 eligible St. Olaf students each year.

 - Academic Advising and Referrals

-- TI-89 Calculator Rental Program
+- TI-89 Calculator & Textbook Lending Program

 - Cultural Events and Leadership Activities